 Bleach to Kill Mosquito Larvae

 Chlorine bleach should be your last-ditch effort.
-This household cleaner can kill off grass and healthy vegetation in the garden, and it can also harm pets and wildlife if they ingest it or eat vegetation that has been caught up in the diluted stream of bleach used outdoors.
+Using mosquito dunks, which are formulated to kill mosquito larvae, is the more responsible choice.
+Bleach can kill off grass and healthy vegetation in the garden, and it can also harm pets and wildlife if they ingest it or eat vegetation that has been caught up in the diluted stream of bleach used outdoors.
 Don't use bleach in puddles, pools or water features that kids, pets or wildlife may access.

 - Illinois Department of Public Health: Mosquitoes and Disease